brevzin/cpp_proposals/2996_reflection/reflection.md

 [*]{.pnum} A value of type `std::meta::info` is called a _reflection_ and represents a language element such as a type, a constant value, a non-static data member, etc.
 `sizeof(std::meta::info)` shall be equal to `sizeof(void*)`.
-[*Note*:
-Reflections are only meaningful during translation.
+[Reflections are only meaningful during translation.
-The notion of *consteval-only* types (see [basic.types.general]{.sref}) exists to diagnose attempts at using such values outside the translation process.]
+The notion of *consteval-only* types (see [basic.types.general]{.sref}) exists to diagnose attempts at using such values outside the translation process.]{.note}

 :::
 :::